auzxo/icon-changer/readme.md

 # lol icon changer

 ## how to use
-* start program
+* start league and login
-* input the id into the text field
-* click 'set'
+* click whichever icon u want to use

-it doesnt matter if u open league first or last

-type in icon id and click 'set'
+u have to have league open before u launch

-icon ids r in the folder i wouldve made a nicer ui but im lazy ;v
+i wouldve made a nicer ui but im lazy ;v